sharetribe/flex-docs/src/docs/concepts-development/microcopy/index.md

 marketplace content and configurations using JSON files without needing to include the actual content in the client application codebase.

-For the microcopy version being edited in Flex Console, the asset in question is `content/translations.json`.
+For the microcopy file version being edited in Flex Console, the asset in question is `content/translations.json`.
 In other words, Flex Console has a dedicated view – "Build" > "Content" – for modifying the `content/translations.json` asset.
+The asset refers to translations because the language-specific microcopy files allow the marketplace to fairly easily be translated to languages other than English.

 ![Content view for editing microcopy](./microcopy_start.png)